This page provides an overview of a Cloud Composer environment and the Google Cloud products used for an Apache Airflow deployment.

 - The worker and scheduler nodes have a different capacity and run under a different service account than the Airflow web server.
 To avoid DAG failures on the Airflow web server, do not perform heavyweight computation or access Google Cloud resources that the web server does not have access to at DAG parse time.

-- Deleting your environment does not delete the following data in your customer project: the Cloud Storage bucket for your environment, the operations suite logs, and Pub/Sub topics.
+- Deleting your environment does not delete the following data in your customer project: the Cloud Storage bucket for your environment, Logging logs, and Pub/Sub topics.
 To avoid incurring charges to your Google Cloud account, export and delete your data, as needed.